confuzzed03/projects/providerList/README.md

 To run this application, both this client and the backend service need to be cloned.

-Once both are retrieved, run `npm start` on both.
+Once both are retrieved, run `node install;node app.js` on backend, then run `node install;npm start` on client.

 The port number on the client and backend service should be `3000` and `9000` respectively which is the default.
 Ensure the backend runs on port `9000`.